Linux System Benchmark Test

 sysbench --test=fileio --file-test-mode=rndrw cleanup

-• Testing MySQL database performance (requires adjusting the maximum number of connections)
+• Testing MySQL database performance (requires adjusting the maximum connection number):

 sysbench --test=oltp --db-driver=mysql --mysql-db=test --mysql-user=yourusername --mysql-password=yourpassword --oltp-table-size=1000000 prepare